 - Listen carefully to questions you are asked.
 If you are unclear about anything, ask for clarification

 - Be honest.
 Back up your answers with real examples.
-If you exaggerate or lie it will show up in pre-employment checks
+If you exaggerate or lie it will show up in pre-employment or background checks

 - Relax - whether you are successful or not, the interview is a valuable learning experience.
 Make sure you get something out of it.

 - Close the interview – thank your interviewer for their time.
 If you’ve enjoyed the experience and you look forward to hearing about the next steps – tell us

 - Be responsive.
 Following the interview, go back to your recruiter and continue to build a relationship

 - If you are offered a position it is unprofessional to renege (to accept and then later decline).
 This could be the first impression you create in the industry – you never know what the future holds